cs207-SpaceJam/cs207-FinalProject/spacejam/docs/examples.rst

 .. note::

-        All plots were styled with the external package `seaborn`_ and created with the following snippet below:
+        All plots for this example were styled with the external package `seaborn`_ and created with the following snippet below:

         .. _seaborn: https://seaborn.pydata.org/index.html